SUSE/doc-unversioned/trento/migration/systemd-install.md

     useradd -s /sbin/nologin --system -g prometheus prometheus
     ```

-1. Install Prometheus using zypper:
+1. Install Prometheus using Zypper:

     ```bash
     zypper in golang-github-prometheus-prometheus
     ```

-    > **Note:** In case the missing dependency can't be satisfied we have already added the Prometheus user/group.
-With this, it is safe to proceed with the installation by choosing Solution 2: break golang-github-prometheus-prometheus
+    > **Note:** In case the missing dependency cannot be satisfied, we have already added the Prometheus user/group.
+This makes it safe to proceed with the installation by choosing Solution 2: break golang-github-prometheus-prometheus

 1.  <a id="prometheus_trento_configuration"></a>Change Prometheus configuration by replacing the configuration at `/etc/prometheus/prometheus.yml` with: